 So what are the differences?
 There were different bases used to mount the shields on 1967 - 1968 firewalls and 1969 - 1970 firewalls, and two different extension arms, or "fingers", used to protect the heater blower motor or air conditioning expansion valve.
 The fingers could be either cut off, pressed flat, slightly extended with a slight bend at the end, or fully extended with a slight bend at the end.
 The versions with a fully extended finger have been seen on cars equipped both with and without air conditioning.
 The versions with a clipped, flat, or slightly extended finger are commonly seen on cars without air conditioning.
 A clipped finger won't protect the a/c refrigerant lines and expansion valve, and a flat or slightly extended finger will interfere with them.

 C9ZA-B version at left, C7ZA-A version at right.

 The Osborn assembly manuals illustrate a part that looks like the shield show above on the left.
 Note the differences circled above.
-The mounting surface and holes (circled in red) are slightly different, and the version on the right includes a long "finger" to extend over the bottom of the heater blower motor (circled in yellow).
+The mounting surface and holes (circled in red) are slightly different, and the version on the right includes a fully extended finger (circled in yellow).
 This finger is absent on the version to the left.
 The C9ZA-A shield has the long finger of the C7ZA-A shield and the mounting base of the C9ZA-B shield.